Vladimir Yarov-Yarovoy, Ph.D.

 Evolution of ion channels from bacteria to human took several billion years and while there are basic features that are common to bacterial and human ion channels, such as pore-forming and/or voltage-sensing domains, there are abundance of unique features in every human ion channel family that are absent in bacterial ion channels and have been designed through evolutionary time to accomplish highly specific functions.
 My third project is focusing on exploring evolution of human voltage-gated ion channels using available prokaryotic and eukaryotic genomes and high-resolution ion channels structures.
 Human ion channel family is ranking third in a number of family members after the G protein coupled receptors and the protein kinases.
 To identify the mechanisms by which historical mutations generated distinct human ion channel functions, it is essential to compare proteins through evolutionary time.
 Moreover, reconstruction of key intermediate ancestors of ion channels by computational structural design can further advance our understanding of evolution of human ion channel function.
 Previously, I used bioinformatics based analysis of available high-resolution membrane proteins structures to derive parameters of membrane environment-specific scoring function used in the Rosetta-Membrane method.
 I now propose to analyze evolution of human voltage-gated sodium channels using phylogenetic trees and multiple sequence alignments of homologous sequences and correlate it with available structural and functional data.
 I will use the Rosetta-Membrane method to predict structures of human ion channels for which high-resolution structures are not available.
 Mapping of evolutionary information onto human voltage-gated sodium channel structures will give us significant new insights into evolution of their structure and function.

-2014 Tilley DC, Eum KS, Fletcher-Taylor S, Austin DC, Dupré C, Patrón L, Garcia R, Lam K, Yarov-Yarovoy V, Cohen BE, and Sack JT.
-Chemoselective tarantula toxins report voltage activation of wild-type ion channels in live cells.
-PNAS, in press.
+2014 Tilley DC, Eum KS, Fletcher-Taylor S, Austin DC, Dupré C, Patrón L, Garcia R, Lam K, Yarov-Yarovoy V, Cohen BE, and Sack JT (2014) Chemoselective tarantula toxins report voltage activation of wild-type ion channels in live cells.
+Proc Natl Acad Sci U S A 111, E4789-96.

 2014 Yarov-Yarovoy V.: Rosetta Structural Modeling, Zheng J, Trudeau M, (ed), Handbook of Ion Channels, CRC Press, Boca Raton.